Acral Mutilation Syndrome (AMS) in dogs

 Neurological examinations

-Differential diagnosis
+Differential diagnostics

 • Infections: Bacterial or parasitic infections can cause skin irritation and itching.
 A thorough examination for skin infections and appropriate laboratory tests are necessary.

 • Orthopedic problems: Injuries or diseases of the musculoskeletal system can lead to similar symptoms.
-X-rays and orthopedic examinations help identify these causes.
+X-rays and orthopedic examinations help to identify these causes.

 Imaging procedures